anishreddy19/AI_assignment-05/README.md

 * The Dark Knight belongs to Action
 * Avengers: Endgame is directed by Anthony Russo

-## Queries Supported
+## Supported Queries

-* Movies watched by a user
+* Movies watched by the user
-* Movies directed by a specific director
+* Movies directed by Christopher Nolan
-* Movies belonging to a particular genre
+* Movies belonging to Science Fiction
 * Director information for a movie
 * Genre information for a movie

 ## Visualization

-The knowledge graph is visualized using NetworkX and Matplotlib, allowing easy exploration of entities and relationships.
+The graph is visualized using NetworkX and Matplotlib to show entities and relationships.

 ---

-# 4. Bayesian Network Inference
+# Bayesian Network

+**File:** `bayesian_network.py`

-The Bayesian Network models probabilistic relationships involved in recommendation systems.
+Implements a Bayesian Network for recommendation inference.

 ## Variables